-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): It cannot be confirmed that the proprietary components of this product are not on the California Proposition 65 List.
+CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are not on the California Proposition 65 lists.

-ANSI LABELING (Z129.1): CAUTION!
-MAY CAUSE SKIN, EYE, AND RESPIRATORY TRACT IRRITATION.
+ANSI LABELING (Z129.1): WARNING!
+COMBUSTIBLE LIQUID AND VAPOR.
+CAUSES SKIN, EYE, AND RESPIRATORY TRACT IRRITATION.
+CAN CAUSE CENTRAL NERVOUS SYSTEM EFFECTS.
+Keep away from heat and flame.
 Avoid contact with skin, eyes, and clothing.
 Avoid breathing vapors, mists, or sprays.
 Do not taste or swallow.
+Avoid prolonged or repeated skin contact.
 Keep container closed.
 Use only with adequate ventilation.
 Wash thoroughly after handling.
 Wear appropriate eye, hand, and body protection.
 Avoid exposure to elevated temperatures.
-FIRST-AID: In case of contact, immediately flush skin or eyes with plenty of water for at least 20 minutes while removing contaminated clothing and shoes.
+FIRST-AID: In case of contact, immediately flush skin or eyes with plenty of water for at least 15 minutes while removing contaminated clothing and shoes.
 Get medical attention if irritation develops or persists.
 If inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
 If swallowed, do not induce vomiting.
 Get medical attention.
-IN